 VSCO’s makers would, of course, like you to share your newly edited images among its global community within the app, and many do.
 But there’s nothing to stop you sharing them to Instagram too, or instead, and a quick search for #vsco or #vscocam will show you how tens of millions are doing just that.

 VSCO offers many more filters than Instagram, so you stand a better chance of finding one that will help your image stand out.
 But with hundreds to choose from, that can be a time-consuming business, so it’s good to have a few trusty go-tos to start out with.
-Here are 10 of our favourites and all of them - at time of writing at least - are happily free.
+Here are 10 of our favourites.

-Created in collaboration with men’s fashion and streetwear brand Hypebeast, HB01 gives a dramatic, gritty look to photos shot on city streets.
-In essence, you can use it to turn a quite banal scene into something out of a hip-hop video.
-Chris Bliss, a junior designer at MoreNiche in Nottingham, is a big fan.
+Created in collaboration with men's fashion and streetwear brand Hypebeast, HB1 gives an dramatic, gritty look to photos shot on city streets.
+In essence, you can use it to turn quite a banal scene into an urban hip hop video.
+Chris Biss, a designer at MoreNiche in Nottingham is a big fan.

-“I tend to use my main Instagram feed for design stuff, but I post photos to my Instagram Stories, for which I’ll usually use HB01, HB02 [below] or Nike’s ACG filter,” he explains.
-Hypebeast’s filters are only free for a limited time, though, so if you haven’t downloaded them yet, do so as soon as you can.
+"I tend to use my main Instgram feed for design stuff but I post photos to my Instagram stories for which I'll usually use HB1, HB2 [the sibling filter to HB1) or Nike's ACG filter," he explains.

-Whether you loved or loathed Wes Anderson’s Isle of Dogs, you have to agree it had a very distinctive look.
-So it’s great that the filmmakers have teamed up with VSCO to create three free (for a limited time) filters that allow you to give your own images a similar look: Dog 1, Dog 2 and Dog 3.
-Thee first emphasises neutrals and mutes vibrant colours to give your image an elegant, serene and classic look.
-We’d encourage you to download all three presets today before they’re no longer free.
+Whether you loathed or loved Wes Anderson's Isle of Dogs, you have to agree it had a very distinctive look.
+So it's great that the film makers have teamed up with VSCO to create three filters that allow you to give your own images the same look: Dog 1, Dog 2 and Dog 3.
+The first emphasises neutrals and mutes vibrant colours to give your images a, elegant, serene and classic look.

-Inspired by the scene in the Isle of Dogs film where student Tracy Walker calls on her classmates to take action, Dog 2 boosts yellow hues and brightens your image.
-The effect is pretty full-on, but when used in the right way it can certainly make your photos look distinctive.
-Note that like Dog 1 [above], this filter is only free to download for a limited time.
+Dog 2 was inspired by the scene in the movie where student Tracey Walker calls on her classmates to take action.
+It boosts yellow hues and brightens your image.
+The effect is pretty full-on but when used in the right way it can certainly make your photos look distinctive.

 C1 is part of the Vibrant Classic series of presets (C1-C3) that’s intended for a variety of scenarios and uses.
 It gives your images a colourful, vibrant look that works really well on subjects like flowers, nature and beach scenes.